| biographical

 Ecumenical Patriarchate next to the Archon Protopsaltis (Master First

 Chanter) of the Holy Great Church of Christ, Leonidas Asteris.
+In 2002 he commenced his studies in Turkish folk

 music, learning the saz under the instruction of Periklis